ahqstore/ahqstore.github.io/README.md

-# dashboard
+# AHQ Store Docs Page

-AHQ Store Dashboard for Devs
+This is the ahq store documentation page written in Astro.